ConfederacyOfGaia/Gaia/players-guide.md

 ***Light.*** The weight of the armor is reduced by 25%.

 ***Reduction (Type).*** You have a damage reduction to the specified type of damage when wearing this armor.
 Medium armor reduces this by 1, and heavy armor reduces it by 2.

-***Quick Don/Doff.*** This armor is built in such a way that it is incredible easy to put on or take off.
-Time to don and doff is reduced.

 ```
 ```